What is the typical daily schedule?

 Will there be any free time?

+There will be free time every evening at the hostel after our group program is finished.
 During service days and while we are on excursions, you must stay with the group.
 Toward the end of the week, we may offer several clearly defined times when you can enjoy free time within certain areas (the hostel, a café, a shopping area, etc.).
-Also, there will be free time most evenings after dinner at the hostel.

 How much spending money should I bring?

-For most people, $50-$75 will go a long way toward buying souvenir-type bracelets, scarves, t-shirts, etc. If you would like to purchase artisan-quality weavings, paintings, textiles, etc., you should budget more.
+For most people, $50-$75 will go a long way toward buying souvenir-type bracelets, scarves, t-shirts, etc. If you would like to purchase a lot of gifts or artisan-quality weavings, paintings, textiles, etc., you should budget more.

 What is the Guatemalan currency and how can I get it?